Embrace video to tell your story

 Visuals are extremely important to engage with customers.
 Dove’s Speak Beautiful campaign engages on such an emotional level that customers can picture themselves in the visuals on screen, which builds a relatable element.
 Combining the use of video with social media as this campaign did, strengthens the message allowing anyone to engage with the brand, male or female.

 Not all campaigns require an emotional context, but developing a relatable and engaging message produces significant value.
-Many companies miss this point and it is impact on success.
+Many companies miss this point and it impacts on success.

 What are my expectations?

-Setting the expectation is important from the initial discussions.
+Setting the expectation is important for the initial discussions.
 Understanding how the final pieces will be used supports the production aspect so there is no guessing, which can save significant money during production.
-When we identify our expectations, we can plan and produce videos that are both message driven and segmented for a variety of uses.
+When we identify our expectations, we can plan and produce videos that are both message-driven and segmented for a variety of uses.